-- 159 Site waste management plans are required for major development and for BREEAM assessments.
-Collectively, the plans should ensure that negative impacts to the environment from construction and the use of materials within the site are avoided as far as possible in accordance with local planning policies. - 160 Waste management throughout the construction phase is likely to have a larger impact than during the operation of the development, however operational waste management for occupiers should remain a primary consideration in the design of developments in ensuring dwellings and buildings have optimum space for the storage of waste and recycling.
+- 168 A site waste management strategy is required for major development and for BREEAM assessments.
+Collectively, the strategy should ensure that negative impacts to the environment from construction and the use of materials within the site are avoided as far as possible in accordance with local planning policies. - 169 Waste management throughout the construction phase is likely to have a larger impact than during the operation of the development, however operational waste management for occupiers should remain a primary consideration in the design of developments in ensuring dwellings and buildings have optimum space for the storage of waste and recycling.